 Monsanto also uses a seed chipper.
 And being the non-science person I am, I had not heard about that technology.
 Basically a seed chipper punches a small chip out of a seed, which is used to extract DNA.
 Using this method allows scientists to know exactly what the DNA (for research) is immediately instead of waiting for the plant to grow to extract the DNA from plant tissues.
 Monsanto estimates the seed chipper takes about two years off the process by not having to wait for a plant to grow plant tissue.
 And the seed is able to grow as if no chip was taken out of the seed.

-The tour was also a good reminder how our foods have changed over many years.
+The tour was also a good reminder of how our foods have changed over many years.
 Take note of the chart below.
-Imagine cauliflower, broccoli, kale, cabbage, brussel sprouts and kohlrabi all originating from the yellow mustard plant.
+Imagine cauliflower, broccoli, kale, cabbage, brussel sprouts, and kohlrabi all originating from the yellow mustard plant.

 I, as a farmer, appreciate the research coming from Monsanto.
 We are not required to plant Monsanto seed, but we want to plant biotechnology seeds because of the benefits of the technology.
 Biotechnology has greatly improved our efficiencies and productivity as farmers and all with being more environmentally friendly.